 - If you choose to include graphics, please attach them separately, and indicate where they belong in your manuscript.
 Images should always be in high resolution.

-- We do not have a page minimum limit or maximum limit, though we favor manuscripts under 50 pages.
+- We do not have a minimum or maximum page limit, though we favor manuscripts between 2-25 pages.